 Although it has steadily rising property values Chilliwack is now being viewed as affordable and commutable despite being 100 Kms or so from Greater Vancouver and the fact that Highway 1 now ‘chokes’ every morning between Abbotsford and Langley due to steadily increasing traffic density.

 According to data released this month by the B.C.
 Real Estate Association, Chilliwack saw the highest annual jump in house prices out of the 12 real estate boards in the province at 16.6 per cent.
 In addition October 2017 was the hottest October on record for the city with 353 homes sold.

 Within the borders of Chilliwack are outlaying communities such as Greendale, Yarrow, and Promontory.
-Further (North East of Chilliwack is Agassiz and Harrison Hot Springs.
+Further afield and belonging to the District of Kent, are the communities of Agassiz and Harrison Hot Springs.

-Chilliwack’s community south of the Hwy, is referred to as Sardis.
-Chilliwack is divided by Highway 1.
-It’s north/south orientation contrasts with Abbotsford that lays mostly east-west, largely just north of the Highway making it easy to get around using the Hwy.
+Chilliwack’s community is divided by Highways 1.
+South of the Hwy, is referred to as Sardis.
+It’s north/south orientation contrasts with Abbotsford that lays mostly east-west (making it easy to get around using the Hwy).
 In contrast Chilliwack is a north – south City.
 To go from south Sardis north across Hwy 1 to downtown Chilliwack involves numerous traffic lights and up to 25 minutes drive.